catamphetamine/universal-webpack/README.md

 * It emits no assets on the server side so make sure you include all assets on the client side (e.g. "favicon").
 * `resolve.root` won't work out-of-the-box while `resolve.alias`es do.
 For those using `resolve.root` I recommend switching to `resolve.alias`.
 By default no "modules" are bundled in a server-side bundle except for `resolve.alias`es and `excludeFromExternals` matches (see below).

-## Using `extract-text-webpack-plugin`
+## Using `extract-text-webpack-plugin` or `mini-css-extract-plugin`

 The third argument – `options` object – may be passed to `client()` configuration function.
 If `options.development === false`, then it will apply `extract-text-webpack-plugin` to CSS styles automatically, i.e. it will extract all CSS styles into one big bundle file.
 This is considered the "best practice" for production deployment.
+If using `mini-css-extract-plugin` instead of `extract-text-webpack-plugin` (which is recommended for Webpack >= 4) then also pass `useMiniCssExtractPlugin: true` option.

 ## Advanced configuration